Shareef-deen21/To-Do_List/README.md

 - **User Experience**: Intuitive interface design
 - **Code Organization**: Clean, maintainable code structure

-## 👨‍💻 About

-This project was developed as part of my **3-month internship at CodeAlpha**, focusing on practical web development skills and creating real-world applications.

 ## 🙏 Acknowledgments

-- **CodeAlpha** for the internship opportunity
 - Inspiration from modern todo applications
 - Open source community for resources and guidance